polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 Polkadot's [OpenGov](/polkadot-protocol/onchain-governance/overview){target=\_blank} is a sophisticated governance mechanism designed to allow the network to evolve gracefully over time, guided by its stakeholders.
 This system features multiple [tracks](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins#origins-and-tracks-info){target=\_blank} for different types of proposals, each with its own parameters for approval, support, and timing.
 While this flexibility is powerful, it also introduces complexity that can lead to failed proposals or unexpected outcomes.

 Testing governance proposals before submission is crucial for the ecosystem.
 This process enhances efficiency by reducing the need for repeated submissions, improves security by identifying potential risks, and allows for proposal optimization based on simulated outcomes.
 It also serves as an educational tool, providing stakeholders with a safe environment to understand the impacts of different voting scenarios.
-By leveraging simulation tools like [Chopsticks](/develop/toolkit/parachains/fork-chains/chopsticks){target=\_blank}, proposers can refine their ideas, anticipate potential issues, and increase the likelihood of successful implementation, ultimately leading to more effective and informed governance decisions.

-By using Chopsticks, developers and governance participants can:
+By leveraging simulation tools like [Chopsticks](/develop/toolkit/parachains/fork-chains/chopsticks){target=\_blank}, developers and governance participants can:

 - Simulate the entire lifecycle of a proposal
 - Test various voting outcomes and participation levels